iemAnshuman/Data_Structures/mit_6.006/lec2.md

 7. Procedure: (Pascal) Procedure is the set of instructions which may or may not involve returning a value

 8. Instructions and Commands:-
-<p>Key Differences
+<p>Key Differences</p>
-Level of Abstraction: Instructions operate at a lower level, often directly affecting the hardware, while commands operate at a higher level, instructing software or systems to perform tasks.
+<p>Level of Abstraction: Instructions operate at a lower level, often directly affecting the hardware, while commands operate at a higher level, instructing software or systems to perform tasks.</p>
-Human Readability: Commands are generally more human-readable and are designed to be easier to understand and use, especially in command-line interfaces or scripts.
-Instructions, especially machine-level instructions, are encoded in a way that is meant for the computer's processor, not for human readability.
+<p>Human Readability: Commands are generally more human-readable and are designed to be easier to understand and use, especially in command-line interfaces or scripts.
+Instructions, especially machine-level instructions, are encoded in a way that is meant for the computer's processor, not for human readability.</p>
-Scope: An instruction is a single operation in the processor's language, while a command can encompass a broader action, potentially involving multiple steps or instructions under the hood.</p>
+<p>Scope: An instruction is a single operation in the processor's language, while a command can encompass a broader action, potentially involving multiple steps or instructions under the hood.</p>